reachjainrahul/testrepo/docs/vm-agent-deploy.md

 docker tag antrea/vmagent YOUR_DOCKER_ID/vmagent
 docker push YOUR_DOCKER_ID/vmagent
 ```
-* Instantiate AWS VPC with ec2 instances as decribed in [cloud](cloud.md).
-In addtion, you will
+* Instantiate AWS VPC with ec2 instances as described in [cloud](cloud.md).
+In addition, you will
  need to have the following environment variables set.
 ```
 export TF_VAR_aws_docker_usr=YOUR_DOCKER_ID